nestordemeure/paretoFront/README.md

 # Pareto Front

-Rust library to build a pareto front incrementaly.
+Rust library to build a [Pareto front](https://en.wikipedia.org/wiki/Pareto_front) incrementaly.

 ## TODO

+- add doc
 - add tests
-- add doc
 - add serde support
+- add parallel version
 - push to crates.io
-- add parallel version?
-- add macro to define dominate trait?
+- add macro to define dominate trait? (does not seem that useful now that the trait has been simplified)